How did Edge of Ember come to life?

 And do you still work with those artisans you discovered on your travels?

 Absolutely!
-We have expanded since to work with a number of organisations.
-We partner with small-scale groups across Asia and India chosen for their commitment to fair pay, good working conditions, social responsibility, environmental care etc.
+We have expanded to work with a number of organisations.
+We partner with small-scale groups across Asia chosen for their commitment to fair pay, good working conditions, social responsibility and environmental care.

 We never want to negatively impact communities or the wider world for the sake of style.
 It’s the heart of the brand, and the reason we started.

-Make the foundations your priority - by this I mean make sure you have a good product of a good quality, figure out your logistics and lay down internal processes before being tempted to tackle the sexy stuff like marketing, logos, social media etc.
+Make the foundations your priority.
+Make sure you have a good product, of good quality.
+Figure out your logistics and lay down internal processes before being tempted to tackle the sexy stuff like marketing, logos and social media.

-Be adaptable – stay on top of changing market trends and be quick and flexible enough to adapt in order to remain relevant.
+Be adaptable – stay on top of market trends and be quick and flexible enough that you can remain relevant.

 What’s your vision for the future?

-And whilst we’re a digital brand at heart, I want to expand beyond our online presence.
-Jewellery is such a tactile product and can be imbued with so much personal meaning, that I would love to provide a physical space for our customers to experience Edge of Ember in person.
+While we’re a digital brand at heart, I also want to expand beyond our online presence.
+Jewellery is such a tactile product and can be imbued with so much personal meaning that I would love to provide a physical space for our customers to experience Edge of Ember in person.

-And if you can choose – what are your favourite Edge of Ember pieces?
+And if you had to choose – what are your favourite Edge of Ember pieces?